mmbdtp/mmbdtp.github.io/seq-data/fastq-in-detail.md

 * `0`: This is the number of control bits
 * `CGCAGAAC`, `ACAGAGTT`: These are the index sequences (also known as barcode sequences)

 This relates back to what we saw earlier this week.
-Say for Illumina, sequencing machines contain one or more flow cells and each of these flow cells contains one or more lanes.
+Say, for Illumina, sequencing machines contain one or more flow cells and each of these flow cells contains one or more lanes.
 Further, each lane has hundreds of quadrants, called tiles, containing oligos that bind your library.
 Illumina machines employ sequencing by synthesis technology.
 First, individual reads are amplified in tight clonal clusters, which is done to increase signal.
 This amplification uses the terminal elements of the adapter in a process referred to as bridge amplification.
 After amplification, a PCR-like reaction is used to incorporate fluorescent nucleotides one at a time.

 ![Alt text](image-3.png)